 Plum Village comprises several mindfulness practice centres created by world-reknown Zen Master Thich Nhat Hanh.

-The development master plans designed by Happier World for three monasteries were instrumental to get zoning permission for much needed accomodations and infrastructures and an unprecedented amount of financing through donations.
+The development master plans designed by Happier World for three monasteries were instrumental to get zoning permission for much needed accommodations and infrastructures and an unprecedented amount of financing through donations.

-Facilities are designed to support and blend with the monastic life and guests retreat programmes.
+Facilities are designed to support and blend with the monastic life and guests weekly retreat programmes.

-Happier World created also a pop-up mindfulness practice centre for corporate events.
+Happier World created also a pop-up mindfulness practice centre for a major corporate event in USA.

 Beyond personal development, "Mindfulness" is increasingly being practiced in corporations, educational institutions and the health sector.
 Plum Village has been invited to offer a day of mindfulness at major tech corporations, the World Bank, and even at the Vatican with Pope Francis.

 Plum Village has been rated #2 world-best meditation centre by CNN Travel.
-It is open for retreats to people of all origins and ages, including families with children.
+It is open to people of all origins and ages, including families with children, for retreats of usually one week.

 "With Emmanuel Mongon and his team, we benefited from the internal vision of true industry professionals.
 For the first time in 10 years, we had a stronger position and were able to negotiate with satisfactory results for our banks.
 We strongly recommend Imaginvest to any investor wishing to enter this industry."